 Caely grew up nearby in Leesburg, VA, and is incredibly excited to tutor at the GMU Writing Center!
 Her degree in English and minor in Creative Writing comes from the College of William and Mary, and she's pursuing an MFA in Poetry at GMU.
 She knows her way around an English paper, but she's also really into American Studies and GSWS.
 Caely has some professional experience in magazine editing, writing book reviews, and creating content for websites.
 Bring her your writing, and she'll definitely show you a picture of her puppy.

-Celia is a rising senior currently pursuing her BA in English with a concentration in Literature.
-Her past educational experience includes earning an A.A. in Liberal Arts from Northern Virginia Community College.
-Prior to joining the staff of the Writing Center, Celia spent two years as a homework tutor with Vecinos Unidos, an organization that provides free homework assistance to children.
-Recently accepted into the Honors English Program, Celia plans to develop a thesis related to Grahame Greene's The Power and the Glory.
-In her spare time, Celia enjoys playing the piano, watching movies, eating ice cream, and listening to music.
+Celia is a senior currently pursuing her BA in English with a concentration in Literature.
+She is also enrolled in the Honors in English program.
+Her past educational experience includes earning an A.A. in Liberal Arts from Northern Virginia Community College in Sterling, VA.
+Prior to joining the staff of the Writing Center, Celia spent two years as a volunteer tutor with Vecinos Unidos, an organization which provides free homework assistance to children in Herndon, VA.
+In her spare time, Celia enjoys playing the piano, watching movies, reading, eating ice cream, and listening to music.

 Corey is a first-year MFA candidate in Creative Writing who is originally from New York.
 He graduated with a B.A. from Goucher College, where he studied continental philosophy and creative writing.
 He recently published his first short story, forthcoming in Narrative Northeast.
 In his spare time, Corey enjoys reading novels and watching his favorite baseball team, the New York Yankees.